 Does Insurance Cover Eye Twitching Treatment?

 Anxiety-induced muscle twitching might be alarming, but it is typically a harmless sign.
 It’s possible to minimize your anxiety by trying to ignore the twitching.
-Twitching is a common side effect of anxiety, but it might take considerable time to go away once calmed down.
+Twitching is a common side effect of stress, but it might take considerable time to go away once calmed down.
 Consult your physician about treatment choices if anxiety or twitching limits your activities.
 Tell your doctor if the twitching is accompanied by anxiety.
 That may be enough to warrant a diagnosis of twitching due to stress.
 They may, however, conduct further testing to weed out alternative possibilities.

 So, if you have a problem with Eye twitching, does insurance cover that?